stanbar/stellot/README.md

 Ideally the system should only consist of frontend webpage that allows users to interact with stellar blockchain which would be "open decentralized backend" for our system.
 Unfortunatelly proposed system require central server for authorizing vote token issuance, thus becoming single point of failure.
-This flaw could be solved i.e. by using Ethereum smart contract with embeded list of eligable adresses (or better thier hashes for privacy); while this might work for small list of adresses, can become overkill for election when we take cost of such huge smart contract into account.
+This flaw is addressed at the end of this survey.

 ## Authorization